zuozhenggh/learning-library/data-management-library/dw-hr-analytics/provision-resources/provision-resources.md

     ![](./images/1.23.png " ")

-**Note**:  If you have followed the steps above the job should succeed without any issues.
+**Note:**  If you have followed the steps above the job should succeed without any issues.
 Keep an eye on the logs to monitor the progress.
 If the job fails, please fix the issues and proceed.

 ![](./images/1.30.png " ")